 - bandana, optional

-- insect repellant (applied by parent before camp)
+- insect repellant (applied by parent before camp); towelette insect repellant (no aerosol allowed)

-- money for trading post treats (quarters in a ziploc baggie work great)
+- money for trading post treats (dollars and quarters in a ziploc baggie with name written on it works great)

 - medications that need to be taken at camp must be in the original containers and turned into the health and safety chair.
 Scouts can carry their Inhaler or Epipen; however, the health and safety chair and camp staff must be notified.